On 11 October 2016, the Senate established the Select Committee on Red

 prohibitions on business (red tape) on the economy and community, by 1 December 2017,

-which was later extended to 3 December 2018, with particular reference to:
+with particular reference to:

 effects on compliance costs (in hours and money), economic output, employment

-and government revenue, with particular attention to industries, such as mining,
+and government revenue, with particular attention to industries, such as

-manufacturing, tourism and agriculture, and small business;
+mining, manufacturing, tourism and agriculture, and small business;

 specific areas of red tape that are particularly burdensome, complex, redundant